confluentinc/examples/kinesis-cloud/README.md

 ksql.endpoint=https://<KSQL ENDPOINT>
 ```

-2. Configure the cloud storage provider and other demo parameters in the `config/demo.cfg` file.
+2. Modify the demo configuration file at `config/demo.cfg` for your particular cloud storage provider and other demo parameters.

-3. Log into Confluent Cloud with the command 'ccloud login' before running the demo.
+3. Log into Confluent Cloud with the command 'ccloud login'.

 ```
 ccloud login --url https://confluent.cloud
 ```

+## Run

 4. Run the demo: